bg-docs/openapi/source/includes/en/_ws-private.md

 # WEBSOCKET FEED PRIVATE

-- `wss://{host}/`
+- `wss://ws.bg.exchange/`

 ## Login

-User authentication conducted through web socket channels.
-Only authenticated channels can process subscribers’ information on the assets and changes in order status.
+Authenticate the WS channel for users.
+Only authenticated channels can subscribe to user's asset information and order status change information.

 ### Subscribe

 > request